CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 Central Hawkes Bay District Council

-Waipawa’s main street is home to many businesses and is essential to residents, particularly those with limited mobility.
-Currently, there are two pedestrian crossings on the entire road, which do not enable people to cross safely.
-Residents are now opting to drive to access school and businesses which raises concerns for safe crossing, particularly for children.
+• Currently, there are two pedestrian crossings on the entire road, which do not enable people to cross safely.
 Enhancing safety of crossing points will reduce these challenges, boosting pedestrian and cyclists’ safety, and increasing connectivity on the street.

-As you travel through Waipawa’s main street, there are two complicated intersections intersecting with Ruataniwha Street and Victoria Street.
-They can be hazardous areas to cross - both are extremely busy, cater mostly for heavy traffic and lack defined crossings for footpath users.
-We want to make these intersections simpler and safer to navigate by building clearly defined options for crossing and moving through the intersections.
+• Along the road, there are two complicated intersections at Ruataniwha Street/Main Street and Victoria Street/Waverley Street.
+Both are extremely busy, cater mostly for heavy traffic and lack defined crossings for footpath users.
+The project aims to make these intersections simpler and safer to navigate by building clearly defined options for crossing and moving through the intersections.

-Madge Hunter Park and the community swimming pool on Harker Street are popular amenities in Waipawa.
-Due to their location near the State Highway, they are difficult to access – there are no areas to cross the road and traffic is moving quickly entering the 100km zone.
-Our goal is to make this area people-friendly by introducing safety and speed measures and enhancing accessibility in this southern area of the town.
+• Madge Hunter Park and the community swimming pool on Harker Street are popular amenities in Waipawa.
+They are difficult to access as there are no areas to cross the road and traffic is moving quickly entering the 100km zone.
+The project aims to enhance the accessibility to this area by introducing a temporary pedestrian crossing over the main street/State Highway.

-With plenty of easy-riding cycle trails in Central Hawke’s Bay, there are many people out exploring by bike.
-Waipawa’s main street does not currently cater for cyclists but is a midway point and forms a key connection in the Heartland cycle trails.
-It can be a dangerous route as cyclists disembark their bike or cycle their way around moving vehicles and parked cars.
-Our objective is to install a fit-for-purpose cycleway along the street so cyclists can travel safely and easily link on to cycle trails.
+• With plenty of easy-riding cycle trails in Central Hawke’s Bay, there are many people out exploring by bike.
+Waipawa’s main street does not currently cater for cyclists but is a midway point and forms a key connection in the cycle trails.
+The project aims to install a temporary cycleway along the street so cyclists can travel safely and easily link on to cycle trails.

 Gisborne District Council